tech-writing/rapporto/docs/sink/index.md

-# User Interface
+# Event Sinks

-Learn how to use Rapporto through a user interface, or for notifying.
+Learn how to use Rapporto's event sinks for notifying humans and machines.

 ```{toctree}
 :maxdepth: 1